 GRANULOCYTE MACROPHAGE COLONY STIMULATING FACTOR (GM-CSF)

-GMCSF is being used in numerous "vaccines" with many individuals testing in a highetend cytokine response to GM-CSF.
+* GMCSF is also being used in numerous "vaccines" with many individuals testing in a highetend cytokine response to GM-CSF.

 What are the potential indications contributing to immune confusion - Cytokine Storm?

 Therapeutic strategy of BMC transplantation and GM-CSF.

 GM-CSF stimulates and mobilizes the bone marrow stem cells (direct pathway).

 In addition, GM-CSF can have intrinsic spinal cord repair mechanisms (indirect pathway), including neuroprotection from apoptosis, endogenous stem cell activation, inhibition of glial scar formation, and microglial cell activation.

 Hyperbaric Oxygen Therapy elevates or "modulates" (if excessive) the circulating GM CSF

 G-CSF is a type of growth factor.
 Growth factors are proteins made in the body and some of them make the bone marrow produce blood cells and makes stem cells move from the bone marrow into the blood.
 Stem cells are the cells in the bone marrow from which red blood cells, white cells and platelets develop.